beau4ta/super-team-builder/README.md

   - [Questions](#questions)

   ## Installation
-  npm install also install express
+  npm install also install express and jest

   ## Usage
   node index.js and respond to the prompts